 |Content Management (ECM)||Professional Services||Web Globalization|

 |Converged Systems||Records Management|

 With over 30 years of experience, Richard H. Case is an expert in the field of high-tech market research.
 A former Gartner Vice President, Richard created PSP Enterprises to directly address the shortfalls in the industry.
 By using IT professionals and leveraging his own decades of knowledge, Richard H. Case has redefined market research in a way that leads to direct, actionable results.

-We always use executive-level interviewers to conduct interviews of your customers.
+We only use executive-level interviewers with requisite technical and business domain knowledge to conduct interviews of your customers.
 Senior-level decision-makers respond to and appreciate the meaningfulness and efficiency of our peer-level interviews.
 A consultative, peer-to-peer style puts our respondents at ease and encourages them to talk freely about their experiences with an equal.
-We have honed our interviewing methodology to obtain as much valuable information as possible from respondents.

 PSP Builder analyzes and organizes respondent scores and comments collected in PSP customer interviews.
 It will help you thoughtfully interpret what customers are saying and to build persuasive cases for change in your organization that will improve future outcomes.